How Tyre Degradation Affects Race Strategy: Strategies, Factors, and Techniques

 As the wheel rotates across the surface of the track, the viscoelastic nature of rubber allows the tyre to slip slightly, which generates the friction forces that produce grip.
 To maximise this grip, the rubber needs to be within a specific temperature range, so that it behaves elastically.
 This ensures that the maximum amount of rubber is in contact with the tarmac, increasing the tyre’s contact patch and therefore grip.
 If the rubber is outside of this temperature range, the tyre performance will degrade.

-There are three main causes of tyre degradation: wear, temperature and pressure.
 As tyre rubber moves across the tarmac, it gradually wears away, leaving less rubber to generate heat.
 Consequently, tyre temperature decreases and the rubber becomes stiffer.
 This reduces grip, so the tyre slides more, which increases the wear and the cycle repeats.

 When the tyre is operating within its working temperature range, this level of wear, known as abrasion, is relatively consistent and leads to a gradual degradation in tyre performance, which is easy for the strategists to account for in their calculations.
 However, if rubber is overheated, it boils, rupturing the surface of the tyre, removing large chunks of rubber from the surface.
 On the other hand, if rubber is too cold, it becomes brittle and the surface starts to break away, leading to graining.
-Both blistering and graining significantly reduce the area of the contact patch and therefore grip, which can lead to an extreme, non-linear loss of performance – a nightmare for strategists.

 The internal pressure of the tyre can also contribute to degradation.
 As tyre temperature increases, so does the running pressure.
 If too high, the tyre effectively balloons, reducing the size of the contact patch.
 This can encourage further overheating of the rubber at the contact patch, increasing the risk of blistering.

-The time lost per lap due to tyre degradation is one of the most important variables that strategist consider when defining strategy.
+The time lost per lap due to tyre degradation is one of the most important variables that strategists consider when defining strategy.
 Is it more effective to complete numerous pit stops but make that time back by racing on softer, and therefore, faster compounds?
 Or should pitstops be avoided in the hope that the driver can make the tyres last?

 Then there is the question of when to pit.
 If degradation is high, the benefit of racing on fresh rubber makes the undercut a strong manoeuvre.
-But if degradation is low, the overcut may allow teams to capitalise track position whilst opponents warm up their new set of tyres.
+But if degradation is low, the overcut may allow teams to capitalise on track position whilst opponents warm up their new set of tyres.

 Whether a team wants maximum performance for a qualifying lap, or to minimise degradation across a stint, the most effective way to manage tyre performance is to have both axles degrade at the same rate.
-Unfortunately, this is near impossible when each tyre is subjected to different loads during cornering.
+Unfortunately, this is nearly impossible when each tyre is subjected to different loads during cornering.
 This is why teams employ every tactic they can to exploit and manage grip.

 One of the most important tactics is warming the tyres effectively.
 Before a session, tyre blankets and ovens are used to preheat tyres, while in championships where this is not allowed, teams will often leave tyres out in the sun.
 Preheating the tyres not only moves them towards the optimum temperature range but also reduces the increase in running pressure.
 If the tyres were warmed up from cold, the internal pressure would increase dramatically, leading to the tyre ballooning and a much smaller contact patch.